Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 ## The Player class

 Create a `Player.cs` class.
 We will review 3D mathematical concepts while creating our `Player`.
-We will for now create the different member variables of this class, and its `Load` and `Update` function.
+For now we will create the different member variables of this class, and its `Load` and `Update` functions.

-Create the class squeletton in such a way:
+Create the class skeleton as follows:

 ```csharp
 class Player